dushyant-007/Brain-EEG-Stimuli-analysis-prediction-using-LSTM-and-CNN/readme.md

 There are two datafiles here.

-1. emotions.csv - the EEG data related to the movie clips dataset. source is kaggle.com
+1. emotions.csv - the EEG data related to the movie clips dataset. https://www.kaggle.com/datasets.
-2. MindBigDataVisualMnist2021-Muse2v0.16Cut2.csv - The EEG data related to the MNIST digit dataset. source is MingBigData.com
+2. MindBigDataVisualMnist2021-Muse2v0.16Cut2.csv - The EEG data related to the MNIST digit dataset. source is http://www.mindbigdata.com/.

+The final presentation is attached in the repo but to access a ppt version of it please go to - https://docs.google.com/presentation/d/1atCjsW0YtNI8xoEnHfhWBKF2rmtkabZB8yUvNs7VFPc/edit#slide=id.p